Pangoraw/chipo/README.md

 - `chipo` contains the core of emulation and the assembly toolchain
 - `chipo-native` provides a native integration of the emulator using SDL2
-- `chipo-web` is a web integration of the emulator using WebAssembly
+- `chipo-web` is a web integration of the emulator using WebAssembly.
+[Try it online!](https://chipo.ber.gp/)

 ## Running programs